MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Regardless of this setting, the Azure Information Protection client follows the standard [RMS service discovery process](../rms-client/client-deployment-notes.md#rms-service-discovery) to find its AD RMS cluster.

 ## Suppress the initial "Congratulations!" welcome page

+The preview client no longer displays this "Congratulations!" welcome page.

 When the Azure Information Protection client is first installed on a computer and a user opens Word, Excel, PowerPoint, or Outlook, a **Congratulations!** page displays with short instructions how to use the new Information Protection bar to select labels.
 You can suppress this page by editing the registry.